project-chip/matter.js/packages/matter-node.js-examples/README.md

 * -type: the device type to use for pairing (default: light, alternative value is "socket")
 * -announceinterface: limit mdns announcements to the provided network interface, e.g. "en0" (default: all interfaces available)
 * -port: the port to listen on for the device (default: 5540)
-* -store: the storage location (directory) to use for storing the pairing information (default: device-node).
+* -store: the storage location (directory) to use for storing the pairing information (default: .device-node).
+Ideally use names starting with a ".".
 Delete the directory or provide an alternative name to reset the device
 * -clearstorage: the storage location will be reset on start of the process
 * -on: the command to run when the device is turned on (see example above)
 * -off: the command to run when the device is turned off (see example above)